fablabnk/Satisfying-Senseless-Sonic-Add-On-SSSAO-Workshop/WORKFLOW.md

 Jumpers x 40 (to collect)
 Hook-up wire - red, black, orange
 Jingle Bells, 2 sizes
+Pin headers in case board doesn't have them

 3D printed kit parts - how many of each?